gamechanger/dusty/docs/usage.md

 #### restart
 Restarts active containers associated with Dusty.
 The following actions are performed:
-* Sync repositories on your mac to containers (using rsyinc)
+* Sync repositories on your mac to boot2docker (using rsyinc)
 * Use the `docker restart` command for each active container
 * Since containers are not recreated, specified `once` commands will not be run